Student Life Residence Life

-The first question most guys ask when they're considering Wabash College is, "Where will I live?"
+The first question most students ask when they are considering Wabash College is, "Where will I live?"
 And just like so many aspects of our student-centered culture, it's completely up to you.

-Wabash students choose from a wide range of housing options — five independent residence halls, nine national fraternities, and College-owned apartments and houses surrounding campus.
-Most freshmen and sophomores are required to live on campus unless they commute from home.
-Doing so helps students adjust to the rigors of academic life, provides opportunities for social events and intramural sports, and allows students to build friendships that will last a lifetime.
+Wabash students choose from a wide range of housing options — eight independent residence halls or ten national fraternities.
+Students are required to live in campus housing all four years (though some exceptions are granted through the Dean of Students Office).
+Living on campus helps students adjust to the rigors of academic life, provides opportunities for social events and intramural sports, and allows students to build friendships that will last a lifetime.

-A little more than half of entering freshmen choose to pledge one of nine national fraternities.
-All of the chapter houses were built new or renovated in the last dozen years and all are either right on campus or within a block.
+A little more than half of entering freshmen choose to live in one of the ten national fraternities.
+All of the College-owned chapter houses were built new or renovated in the last 20 years and all are located on campus.
 All of the fraternities are focused on the ideals of scholarship, brotherhood, and service.
 (The all-Greek average GPA is better than 3.0 at Wabash.)
 Each fraternity has its own meal plan, dining room, and cook.
-All students have their own study rooms and have access to computer rooms and large common areas.

-Students who choose to remain independent live in one of five residence halls.
-Living accommodations in these buildings vary — from single-man rooms to doubles and triples — and all of them have common social areas and laundry facilities.
-Men who live in residence halls eat in the Sparks Center and have a choice of three meal plans (19, 15, or 10 meals per week).
+Students who choose to remain independent live in one of eight residence halls.
+Living accommodations in these buildings vary — from single-man rooms to doubles, triples, and quads — all of them have common social areas and laundry facilities.
+Men who live in residence halls eat in the Sparks Center and have a choice of two meal plans (19 or 15 meals per week).

-Wabash Fraternities — Beta Theta Pi, Kappa Sigma, Lambda Chi Alpha, Phi Delta Theta, Phi Gamma Delta, Phi Kappa Psi, Sigma Chi, Theta Delta Chi, and Tau Kappa Epsilon.
+Wabash Fraternities — Beta Theta Pi, Delta Tau Delta, Kappa Sigma, Lambda Chi Alpha, Phi Delta Theta, Phi Gamma Delta, Phi Kappa Psi, Sigma Chi, Theta Delta Chi, and Tau Kappa Epsilon.